-The Data Protection Act 2018 and UK GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe and promoting their welfare.
+Neither the Data Protection Act 2018 nor UK GDPR prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Information which is sensitive and personal will be treated as 'special category personal data' for the purposes of compliance with DPA 2018.
 Legal and secure information sharing between schools, Children's Social Care and other local agencies is essential for keeping children safe and ensuring they get the support they need.
 Information can be shared without consent if to gain consent would place a child at risk.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare of children.
+Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children.
 As with all data sharing, appropriate organisational and technical safeguards will be in place.